yonhan3/openosc2/README.md

 repository.
 Optionally, you can do `make check` if you want to run the unit tests.

-.To build RedHat RPM packages:
+To build RedHat RPM packages:

     $ ./configure
     $ make rpm

 Two OpenOSC RPM packages are generated:

 - openosc RPM contains only the runtime library.
 - openosc-devel RPM contains both runtime library and mapping header files.

-.To build Debian/Ubuntu DEB packages:
+To build Debian/Ubuntu DEB packages:

     $ ./configure
     $ make deb